mariannefeng/legis/static/md/what_happen.md

 | | Here's a crazy thought - what if you also got information on things that impact your LIFE (school board, public works, tranpo, housing...)
 | | Add mock data so we don't have to wait for shit when working on css changes
 | | Make it so that you can click on tabs in 'Extra Credit' and pull for old committee info
+| | Add on hover tip for information you're looking at - there's that one git glossary repo!

 +Have requests cache, but need metrics